In the Beginning:

 wrestling with religious issues (16:21)

 In the video overview for this lesson, Turning to God’s Word author Matthew Phelps discusses the biblical text’s focus on things that establish the nature of Jacob’s relationship with God.
 These include Jacob being met by an army of angels, praying before meeting his brother Esau, and finally wrestling with a man of unknown origin who blesses him and renames him Israel.
 It’s important to note that this encounter with a mysterious stranger identifies the moment in time where the LORD goes from being the God and Abraham and Isaac to the God of Abraham, Isaac, and Jacob.
 It’s also significant that this encounter takes the form of wrestling, indicating something often overlooked about how our own relationships with God can develop amid religious struggles.
 The videos for this study are being redone and will be posted as they become available.
-The original videos for Lesson 4 through 28 will remain accessible until then.
+The original videos will remain accessible until then.

-The Scripture ranges for the videos being redone to accompany this Catholic Bible study from Turning to God’s Word will match the Scripture ranges for the sets of questions in the study book In the Beginning: The Book of Genesis.
-Viewers will be able to follow along as author Matthew Phelps discusses Lesson 19, “Jacob Wrestles at Peniel,on pages 106–110 in the study book.
+The Scripture ranges for the videos that accompany this Catholic Bible study from Turning to God’s Word match the Scripture ranges for the sets of questions in In the Beginning: The Book of Genesis.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 19, “Jacob Wrestles at Penuel,” on pages 106–110 in the study book.

 WHAT DO YOU THINK about Jacob’s prayer